 Click here for more information on the movie, and more about author Nicola Yoon and the book.
 Come check it out!

-Feeling overwhelmed?
-Someone you know – your sibling, your parent, your neighbor, your best friend – in trouble and you need information on how to manage the situation?
+Or is someone you know – your sibling, your parent, your neighbor, your best friend – in trouble and you find yourself needing information on how to manage the situation?
 Text the Crisis Text Hotline.

 Crisis Text Line is free, 24/7 support for those in crisis.
 Text 741741 from anywhere in the USA to text with a trained Crisis Counselor.
 Read more about Crisis Text Line here.